facebook/react-native/docs/GestureResponderSystem.md

 These features make users more comfortable while using an app, because it allows people to experiment and interact without fear of making mistakes.

-### TouchableHighlight and Touchable*
+### TouchableHighlight and TouchableX

 The responder system can be complicated to use.
 So we have provided an abstract `Touchable` implementation for things that should be "tappable".
 This uses the responder system and allows you to easily configure tap interactions declaratively.
+These are the `TouchableX` family of functions.
 Use `TouchableHighlight` anywhere where you would use a button or link on web.

 ## Responder Lifecycle